-A number of families choose to share their experience of Huntington’s with us to help us in our work.
-These stories are often featured in case studies in our charity print and online communications.
+A number of families, volunteers and supporters choose to share their experience of Huntington’s with us to help us in our work.
+These stories and / or photographs are often featured in case studies in our charity print and online communications.
 This could include sensitive information relating to their health and family.
 We will only share this information if we have received full written consent from the family or individual involved.

-We rely on experiences and knowledge of HD families to ensure the HD community has an input into the work of our charity and to the wider work and research relating to the disease.
+We rely on experiences and knowledge of Huntington’s disease families to ensure the Huntington’s community has an input into the work of our charity and to the wider work and research relating to the disease.
 We have a patient public involvement group, called HD Voice, who contribute from a family perspective to help inform research and the direction of various charity initiatives.

-If you have given us your consent, we will tell you about the progress our charity is making and from time to time we may ask you for donations or tell you about other ways you can support us.
+Email, phone and SMS - If you have given us your consent, we will use these communication methods to tell you about the progress our charity is making and from time to time we may ask you for donations or tell you about other ways you can support us.

 Understanding our supporters